What is one thing an entrepreneur should do after selling their company?

 Keep Your Contacts

 Whoever you relied upon to get your previous company going should remain locked in whatever digital Rolodex you use.
 Even if you want to take a break, explore new avenues or spend more time with family – be sure to stay in contact with those investors, vendors, and customers who helped make you successful.
 When the time comes to try something new (a successful entrepreneur never runs out of ideas or enthusiasm), go back to them and make them hear your newest idea.
 People, in general, are receptive to hearing new ideas, particularly those who responded so well to you the first time.
 The goal for all entrepreneurs is to put their product in front of as many people as they can find because eventually, they will find someone who will listen and be intrigued.
 If you already have a ready-made group of interested people, that’s something worth maintaining.
-Keep those channels of communication open because you never know when you might need them again.
+Keep those channels of communication open—especially with tools like a Digital Business Card—because you never know when you might need them again.

 Joel Jackson, Lifeforce